Vegas-to-California high-speed train gets bipartisan backing

 The Mojave Desert is largely open space, and a Brightline West trip might cut a more than four-hour trip in half.
 Trains carrying 500 passengers at speeds of nearly 200 mph (322 kph) would connect Las Vegas, Victorville, California, and Rancho Cucamonga — a city in San Bernardino County with a passenger station on a suburban Los Angeles light rail line.

-Nevada’s senior U.S. Sen. Catherine Cortez Masto, a Democrat, and all four of the state’s House members including Republican Mark Amodei signed the letter seeking federal-state partnership funding through the Federal Railroad Administration’s Intercity Rail Grant Program.
+Nevada’s senior U.S. Sen. Catherine Cortez Masto, a Democrat, and the four House members including Republican Mark Amodei signed the letter seeking federal-state partnership funding through the Federal Railroad Administration’s Intercity Rail Grant Program.

 California Democratic House members Nanette Barragán and Jimmy Gomez from the Los Angeles area and John Garamendi of the East Bay area signed on, along with Republican Jay Obernolte, who represents the Victorville and San Bernardino County area.

-Note: This story has been updated to correct that Amtrak service to Las Vegas ended in 1997, not 1991.